 What Is Risk Mitigation?

-Risk mitigation is the process through which businesses prepare for threats and minimize their effects on business operations.
-With a risk mitigation strategy in place, organizations can ensure business continuity and prepare in advance for the aftermath of a negative event.
+Risk mitigation is how businesses prepare for threats and minimize their effects on operations.
+With a risk mitigation strategy, organizations can ensure business continuity and prepare in advance for the aftermath of an adverse event.

 Mitigation is not about avoiding risks.
-However, its purpose is to support business owners in their ability to deal with the presence of threats as they arise and minimize disruptions.
+However, its purpose is to support business owners in dealing with threats as they arise and minimize disruptions.

 Risk Mitigation Examples